 - 5. Send a follow up email to all maintainers to let them know that there is a release tag ready to be tested on their devices for the platforms that they are maintaining. - 6.
-In case major regressions are found, then fix those and create a another release candidate tag (i.e., repeat step 3 and 4 until there are no remaining issues left). - On release day: Update CHANGELOG.md see this changelog example to see how that should look like. - 8.
+In case major regressions are found, then fix those and create a another release candidate tag (i.e., repeat step 3 and 4 until there are no remaining issues left). - 7.
+On release day: Update CHANGELOG.md see this changelog example to see how that should look like. - 8.
 Collect all tags (Tested-By etc) from maintainers and use those in the commit message, for an example see this commit example. - 9.
-Create a release tag (annotated tag, i.e., git tag -a 3.x.y -m "3.x.y") in the following gits optee and build.git.
+Create a release tag (annotated tag, i.e., git tag -a 3.x.y -m "3.x.y") in the following gits optee\\ and build.git.
+Tag the tip of the optee branch in linux.git, the name of the tag has to be prefixed with optee- to avoid confusions.
+For instance: git tag -a optee-3.x.y -m "optee-3.x.y".